Fraunhofer-AISEC/cmc/doc/Architecture.md

 __cmcd:__
 The CMC daemon (*cmcd*) is the main component running on the platform.
 On request, the cmcd either generates or verifies an attestation-report, i.e. the state of the platform.
-The cmcd provides a gRPC interface to access its services (*cmcinterface*).
+The cmcd provides a gRPC interface to access its services (*grpcapi*), as well as a REST CoAP interface.
 For the generation and verification of attestation reports, the *cmcd* relies on the *attestationreport* package.

 __attestationreport:__
 The *attestationreport* package provides a generic JSON-based serialization format to summarize